 Halloween!
 The big day!
 I took the day off from work -- I figure this is pretty much the equivalent to a religious holiday for me, so why not -- and relaxed at home to watch a horror movie.
 Because it was raining, I also figured I'd go grab some glowsticks from the store to stick in the pumpkins, figuring candles wouldn't last.
 That quest was surprisingly frustrating.
 On Halloween day itself, stores were busy ripping down all vestiges of the holiday -- dumping unpurchased masks and candles and candies in discount bins -- and replacing them with accursed Christmas decorations.
 Target came through, their dollar shelves still overflowing with glow-necklaces that I could use.

+Monster Cereal Week 6: All of 'Em!
 Starting Halloween morning off right with a nutritious mix of all known food dyes.
+In the end, it was strangely flavorless.
+Like they canceled each other out.

 Satisfying.
 I was a little afraid that last year's excellent Cabin in the Woods would make this a little redundant to watch.
 Why would we need a serious cabin in the woods story after Cabin stripped the idea down to its bones and rebuilt it as something wonderful?
 My worry was misplaced.
 The Evil Dead remake is in the best tradition of gritty '80s horror movies, except elevated by better effects and photography.